honestbleeps/Reddit-Enhancement-Suite/CONTRIBUTING.md

   - Cloud backup works for manual auth only, or the provider is intentionally hidden if manual auth fails.
   - Private browsing does not crash the extension.
   - If the options page is blank or the toolbar click does nothing, open `debug.html` inside the extension bundle to inspect persisted Safari runtime diagnostics and clear them between attempts.
-  - If you need to file a Safari bug, use the copy/download actions on `debug.html` and submit the report through the GitHub Safari beta issue template.
+  - If you need to file a Safari bug, use the copy/download actions on `debug.html` and submit the report through the normal GitHub issue flow.

 Known Safari gaps in the current port: